 3. The Game In a Pickle

 So creative writing needs creative thinking.
-And this game delivers in that front!
+And this game delivers on that front!
 It’s one of the many in my massive board game collections.

-Your goal is to show how your cards are bigger or smaller than the cards on the table.
-You want to complete the set to claim it.
+Each of the many cards in the game features one word.
+Your goal is to show how your card is bigger or smaller than the other cards on the table.
+You want to complete a set to get points.

 This game is for older kids (it’s recommended 10+ though I have had 8-year-olds successfully play), and is one that won’t drive adults crazy!